xaristu/xaristu/README.md

 Xaristu is a simple, fragile human being who enjoys learning anything.
-Xaristu enjoys drawing, reading, etc. Xaristu goes by any preferences, but most preferably and comfortable is "they/them - he/him".
+Xaristu enjoys drawing, reading, etc. Xaristu goes by any preferences, but most preferably and comfortable is "they/them - she/her".

 #   ★ important

-guyysss I'm not as serious as i seem pllssss I FUCKED UP 23 RELATIONSHIPS HHELLOPPOO pls int with me I'm so poor with socializing nowadays
+guyysss I'm not as serious as i seem pllssss I FUCKED UP 23 RELATIONSHIPS HHELLOPPOO im joking i nevrrr dated any1 . pls int with me I'm so poor with socializing nowadays